pyinstaller/pyinstaller/doc/operating-mode.rst

     escalate privileges by modifying them.

 ..
 Note::
-    Applications that use `os.setuid()` may encounter permissions errors.
+    Applications that use ``os.setuid()`` may encounter permissions errors.
-    The temporary folder where the bundled app runs may not being readable after `setuid` is called.
-If your script needs to call `setuid`, it may be better to use one-folder mode so as to have more control over the permissions on its files.
+    The temporary folder where the bundled app runs will likely not be accessible after ``os.setuid()`` is called.

+For details on restrictions due to built-in security validation, see :ref:`bootloader security validation onefile`.

 Using a Console Window
 ~~~~~~~~~~~~~~~~~~~~~~~